Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Event Callbacks/Event Callbacks.md

 ```

 ### preUpdateScore(miss:Bool)
-Triggered every score update, from hitting or missing notes.
-This is only recommended to be used for manipulating the score's rating percent, name, and combo names from their derived functions, from: `setRatingPercent()`, `setRatingName()`, `setRatingFC()` functions.
+<ins>Triggered before every score rating update calculations</ins>, such as hitting or missing notes.
+Used for manipulating the score's current text and properties.

-- `miss` - Whether the player misses or not, returns `true` if missed.
+- `miss` - Whether the player misses a note or not.

 Example:
-> Changes the current score's ratings to: `Wario Wah (3.14%) - PP`, statically.
+> Creates a new rating system within the score rating text, will format to: `Wario Wah (3.14%) - PP`.
 ```lua
 function preUpdateScore(miss)
      setRatingPercent(math.pi / 100)